Join the 155,000+ IMP followers

 STMicroelectronics Introduces Radiation-Hardened Low-Voltage Rectifiers for LEO Satellite Power Systems

-How new Schottky and ultrafast diodes enhance efficiency, reliability, and radiation tolerance in next-generation New Space missions.
+New Schottky and ultrafast diodes combine efficiency, compact size, and radiation tolerance for New Space missions.

 www.st.com